Situated on the site of the Iconic Sweetwater Casino

 Having spent their summers on the Mullica River for over 30 years, Mike and Kimmie Iles are personally invested in the future of Sweetwater.
 The Iles Family purchased the former Sweetwater Casino in early 2016.
 Knowing the memories The Casino held for so many, Mike and Kim consider themselves very lucky to give life back to one of South Jersey’s best kept secrets.

-Mike and Kim own a summer home with their cousins, Lisa and Terry Rossi, right down the street from Sweetwater.
-When they are not at Sweetwater, they love to be out on the water with their two sons, Max and Mikey who just finished their first year in college.
+Mike and Kim own a summer home with their cousins, Lisa and Terry Rossi right down the street from Sweetwater.
+When they are not at Sweetwater, they love to be out on the water with their two sons, Max and Mikey who also work at Sweetwater.